RileyGWeb/secure-pay-service/_posts/2022-10-01-cash-discount-program.markdown

 It's gone from two to month basis.
 I would guess it would probably save five to $6,000.

 Saving $30,000.
 I'm very happy.

-It's so easy.
-It is literally easy to keep a.

 Small business thriving as much as possible.
 This is one of the best things that a small business can do.